 You can buy a ticket to any station on the Esk Valley Railway from anywhere in the National Rail Network.
-If a station is staffed or has a Ticket Vending Machine (TVM) you must purchase your ticket at the ticket office.
+If a station is staffed or has a Ticket Vending Machine (TVM) you must purchase your ticket at the Station.
 Otherwise, please purchase your ticket from the conductor on the train.
 Dogs and cycles go free, though there is a maximum of two cycles per train and is at the guard's discretion.

-- York shopper: visit York for £12.90 day return from Whitby, leaving on the 0850 from Whitby.
-Change at Middlesbrough (not Darlington) and arrive at 1147 at York.
-Return on the 1623 from York, arriving at Whitby 1907.
-Tickets must be purchased from Whitby Ticket Office before travel.
+- York Shopper: visit York for £19.40 day return from Whitby, leaving on the 08:45 from Whitby.
+Change at Middlesbrough (not valid via Darlington) and arrive at 11:17 at York.
+Return on the 16:39 from York, arriving at Whitby 19:30.
+Use National Rail or Northern website to book.

-- Tyne and Tees Day Ranger (£20.00 adult) allows you to travel any time at weekends, on public holidays or after 8.45am Monday to Friday.
-The Day Ranger is attractive for journeys between Whitby and the Esk Valley, Darlington, Bishop Auckland, Shildon (for the railway museum), Thornaby, Stockton, Hartlepool, Sunderland, Hexham, Morpeth, Newcastle, Northallerton and intermediate stations.
+- Tyne and Tees Day Ranger (Adult £24.70 Child £12.35) allows you to travel any time at weekends, on public holidays or after 08:45 Monday to Friday.
+The Day Ranger is attractive for journeys between Whitby and the Esk Valley, Darlington, Bishop Auckland, Shildon (for the Locomotion Railway Museum), Thornaby, Stockton, Hartlepool, Sunderland, Hexham, Morpeth, Newcastle, Northallerton and intermediate stations.

 Please check the timetables before purchasing a ticket.

-- Discounted fares for local residents traveling on Esk Valley Railway.
+- A third off the standard fare for residents traveling on the Esk Valley Railway.

-- Valid for discounts on train tickets between Whitby and Middlesbrough.
+- Valid for discounts on train tickets between Whitby and Middlesbrough - including peak services.